The Yorkshire Recipe Book

 6) Once cooked leave to cool, turn out and slice, and serve with a good onion chutney.

 Whitby Crab & Wensleydale Tartlets

-Cloth Hall Court is an exciting new and recently refurbished conference venue in the heart of the city.
+Cloth Hall Court is a conference venue in the heart of the city.
 Their Development Chef, Melissa Hudson, shares her recipe for Whitby Crab and Wensleydale tartlets, using delicious regional ingredients.

 For the pastry:

 • 1 medium egg yolk